Seattle Archdiocese announces sweeping plan to consolidate parishes

 “This really is a new beginning,” he said.

-“The purpose of this is a re-envisioning,” added Archdiocese Chief Operations Officer Caitlin Moulding, the plan’s other co-leader.
+“The purpose of this is a reenvisioning,” added Archdiocese Chief Operations Officer Caitlin Moulding, the plan’s other co-leader.
 “How do we go out to those who need our help more effectively?
 How do we enhance our faith formation?
 How do we bring young people back into the faith?”

 Pooling resources will help answer those questions, she said.